BNP Paribas leads European shares higher after sanctions settlement

 Even though data on Tuesday showed that manufacturing growth had eased within the euro zone currency bloc, analysts said new economic stimulus measures from the European Central Bank would support the region’s stock markets.

-“I think people will still buy the market on the dip,” Central Markets Investment Management head of trading Darren Courtney-Cook said.
+“I think people will still buy the market on the dip,” said Darren Courtney-Cook, head of trading at Central Markets Investment Management.

 Europe bourses in 2014: link.reuters.com/pap87v